leaf-ai/platform-services/cmd/experimentsrv/README.md

 The experiment service is deployed using Istio into a Kubernetes (k8s) cluster.
 The k8s cluster installation instructions can be found within the README.md file at the top of this github repository.

-Before deploying the service the experiment.yaml file will need modification to change the AWS account number for the container registry.
-At this time the account number is hard coded to the platform account, 613076437200, please change it your own account number so that the cluster can pull your service images.
-Search for this account number in the file and simply replace it with the value you get when you run the 'aws sts get-caller-identity --output text --query Account' command.
+When using AWS the local workstation should first associate your local docker instance against your AWS ECR account.
+To do this run the following command using the AWS CLI.
+You should change your named AWS_PROFILE to match that set in your ~/.aws/credentials file.

+<pre><code><b>export AWS_PROFILE=platform
+export AWS_REGION=us-west-2
+`aws ecr get-login --no-include-email`
+</b></code></pre>

-To deploy the experiment service three commands will be used bump-ver (a version wrangling tool), istioctl (a service mesh administration tool), and kubectl (a cluster orchestration tool):
+To deploy the experiment service three commands will be used stencil (a SDLC aware templating tool), istioctl (a service mesh administration tool), and kubectl (a cluster orchestration tool):

+When version controlled containers are being used with ECS or another docker registry the bump-ver can be used to extract a git cloned repository that has the version string embeeded inside the README.md or another file of your choice, and then use this with your application deployment yaml specification, as follows:

-<pre><code><b>cd ~/mesh/src/github.com/SentientTechnologies/platform-services/cmd/experimentsrv</b>
+<pre><code><b>cd ~/project/src/github.com/SentientTechnologies/platform-services/cmd/experimentsrv<b>
-<b>kubectl apply -f <(istioctl kube-inject --includeIPRanges="172.20.0.0/16" -f <(bump-ver -git ../.. -t ./experimentsrv.yaml -f ../../README.md inject))</b>
+<b>kubectl apply -f <(istioctl kube-inject --includeIPRanges="172.20.0.0/16"  -f <(stencil < experimentsrv.yaml))
-</code></pre>
+</b></code></pre>

 This technique can be used to upgrade software versions etc and performing rolling upgrades.